alibaba/ai-matrix/results/Inference/README.md

 This folder stores the results of AIMatrix running on different GPUs and accelerators.
 To achieve the best performance of GPU, the TensorRT is used for GPU.
-Other accelerators also make their implementation under their software enviroment.
+Other accelerators also make their implementations under their software enviroments.

 The current applications running in GPUs are
 *    Googlenet